enelramon/Jetpack_Compose_Survival_Guide/1_Kotlin_Intro.md

 # Kotlin Basics: Variables, Data Types, and Operators
-Now that your development environment is set up, let's delve into the building blocks of Kotlin: variables, data types, and operators.

 In Kotlin, declaring a variable is a breeze.
 The `val` keyword is used for read-only variables, and `var` for mutable ones.